 In addition, Ph.D. students are strongly encouraged to take the pertinent colloquia (courses numbered between HIST 6110-6250), which provide introductions to the history and historiography of the periods covered by the examination fields and offer guides to additional reading and study.
 HIST 6100 is required for all doctoral students who did not earn an MA from Marquette.

-At the end of each student's first semester in the Ph.D. program, the Director of Graduate Studies (DGS) will review the student's progress toward the degree.
-Each student will fill out a self-assessment form and, accompanied by a faculty member or senior graduate student, meet with the DGS.
+The Director of Graduate Studies (DGS) will review the student's progress toward the degree annually.
+Each student accompanied by a faculty member (generally the dissertation advisor) will meet with the DGS.
 Significant academic problems will be brought to the attention of the Graduate Committee, which may advise either rescinding financial aid or removing the student from the program.